marcelus20/puddy_m/README.md

 ```
 The problem with the approach above is that you make re-assignments to a variable, the least you could do to avoid it was to create a new variable (validatedX and validatedY) using const, but still the ternary expression can get more complex as the number of validations increases.

-With puddy-m, the idea is to break down validations into separate steps using promises and you have an idea of the chronological validations checks happening .
+With puddy-m, the idea is to break down validations into separate steps using promises and so you have an idea of the chronological steps .
 For the example bellow, the code would change like so:

 ```javascript